tinysqueeze

 Drag images or an entire folder here, or /

-Why use tinysqueeze to compress images?
+Why use tinysqueeze

 Completely free